Stuart133/xv6-riscv/README.md

 The code in the files that constitute xv6 is
 Copyright 2006-2020 Frans Kaashoek, Robert Morris, and Russ Cox.

-ERROR REPORTS

-Please send errors and suggestions to Frans Kaashoek and Robert Morris (kaashoek,rtm@mit.edu).
-The main purpose of xv6 is as a teaching operating system for MIT's 6.S081, so we are more interested in simplifications and clarifications than new features.

-BUILDING AND RUNNING XV6
+# BUILDING AND RUNNING XV6

 You will need a RISC-V "newlib" tool chain from https://github.com/riscv/riscv-gnu-toolchain, and qemu compiled for